Current as of Sept. 20, 2021

 Mental health is just as important as physical health.
 Here are a few ways to stay informed with updates on safety while keeping current events in perspective.

 - Engage your mind in your favorite activities.
-During the quarantine, make sure you are scheduling time for yourself to participate in the activities you enjoy the most.
+Schedule time for yourself to participate in the activities you enjoy the most.
 Whatever your thing is — reading a book, painting, playing an instrument or streaming your favorite music, dancing, writing, singing, etc. — do it, enjoy it and you’ll feel better for it.

 - Avoid information overload.
 Watching or reading too much negative news can increase anxiety.
 Instead, limit the time you take in negative news and use the extra time to fill yourself with something positive like writing down all you are grateful for or using these other tips for emotional wellness.

 - Practice self-care.
 Plug into tools to help you de-stress and take care of yourself.
-The Defense Health Agency recommends several: Breathe2Relax trains you on deep-breathing techniques and is among several you’ll find on the Military OneSource Recommended Wellness Apps page.
+The Defense Health Agency recommends several: Chill Drills is a collection of free simple audio exercises to help you de-stress while Breathe2Relax trains you on deep-breathing techniques.
+They are among several you’ll find on the Military OneSource Recommended Wellness Apps page.
 The Military Meditation Coach podcast provides relaxation exercises and tips for well-being.

 Stay up to date on all the latest information on COVID-19.
 For Department of Defense updates for the military community regarding the virus that causes COVID-19, view the following sites: